Library & Information Science (MS)/Archives Management Concentration

 - Capstone Experience with Portfolio

-Six Core Archives Courses plus three electives.
+Six Core Archives Courses plus two electives.
 Electives may be an additional Archives course, recommended electives or any others in GSLIS curriculum.

 In addition to the GSLIS core courses, Archives management students take the following core courses for the GSLIS Archives Management Concentration.
 (Students who were enrolled in GSLIS prior to Fall 2010 should see their advisor for graduation requirements.)